shaylahong/P4/README.md

 Desision tree
 ![image](https://github.com/shaylahong/P4/assets/134757827/f86c7e22-2337-4610-be78-4ffb31388c05)

-so we desided do have linear regression as the chosen model for machine learning.

-we decided to have a webpage that can predecit the hosue pricing by the usee chosing the year the house was built no. of bedrooms, no. of bathroomsqft living & sqft built.

-to build the code we used resoursed available in slack, chat GPT and by trial and error and learning and modifing the code to get thte desired output.

-## **Back End**

-## **Visualisations**
+As a result, we chose to utilise the trained linear regression model to predict house prices.

+The webpage is designed to predict house prices when the user inputs the number of bedrooms, number of bathrooms, square footage of living area, and the year it was built.

+We sourced assistance from a variety of resources such as Stack Overflow, as well as trial and error to determine which parts of the code required modification in order to attain the desired output.